MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Query-auto-refresh.md

 #### Columns missing from organizational data

 Admins regularly upload files that contain organizational data.
-In one of the upload steps, they can choose whether to append the new organizational data to the existing data, or to replace the existing organizational data with the new data.
+In one of the upload steps, they choose whether to append the new organizational data to the existing data, or to replace the existing organizational data with the new data.

 If the admin chooses "replace," they can retain the existing data schema or use a new one.
-Introduce the new schema can cause a data-schema mismatch with the original schema.
+Introducing a new data schema can cause a schema mismatch with the original schema.
 This happens, for example, when the new schema is missing one or more columns that were present in the old schema.

 If a query that is set to auto-refresh uses a column that is missing in the new schema, Workplace Analytics turns the auto-refresh option for this query to off.